LiAndrw/LoLVoidGrubsImpact/README.md

 # League of Legends Esports Void Grubs Impact Analysis
-A project studying the impact of securing void grubs in League of Legends Esports games, conducted at UC San Diego.
+A project studying the impact of securing void grubs in League of Legends Esports games during 2024.

 Author: Andrew Li